rdok/github-readme-stats/readme.md

 - Lambda with 128MB of memory
 - API Gateway with maximum timeout of 30 seconds and cheaper HttpApi
 - CloudFront with caching based on HTTP query only

+## Private Wakatime

+- `/api/v1/users/:user/stats/:range` without a specified range increases response time to ~30 seconds.
+- `/api/v1/users/:user/stats/:range` WITH a specified range of 7 days decreases response time to ~7 seconds.
+However, this requires a Wakatime API for users having a repository.
+This fork addresses this issue.